dentarg/auth0-blog/_posts/2016-10-25-how-the-biggest-attack-on-the-internet-was-perpertrated.markdown

 ---
 layout: post
-title: "How was the biggest attack on the Internet history perpetrated?"
+title: "How was the biggest attack in Internet history perpetrated?"
 description: Learn how the Dyn attack was perpetrated, how it could have been prevented and how to avoid similar attacks in the future
 date: 2016-10-25 08:30
-category: Internet Attack, IOT
+category: Internet Attack, IoT
 design:
   bg_color: "#305F96"
   image: https://cdn.auth0.com/blog/SSO-Logo.png